RRenneke/README-Generator/README.md

-# README-Generator

-Good README Generator
-I create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
-Because this is a command-line application that is not be deployed, a link to a walkthrough video that demonstrates the functionality of the application is provided.
+In week 9 Class homework, we were asked to write a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.

+# Title
+---
+ README GENERATOR

+## Description
+---

-User Story
+User Story:

 AS A developer, I WANT a README generator, SO THAT can quickly create a professional README for a new project

-Acceptance Criteria
+Acceptance Criteria:

     GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository